 Day 2: Tel Aviv City Tour

-We will begin your tour in Israel in Tel Aviv, the cultural capital.
-You will see the famous Bauhaus architecture that has become the trademark of the city.
-We will go to Rothschild Boulevard, a beautiful tree-lined street in Tel Aviv, where we will stop to see Independence Hall, where Ben Gurion declared the State of Israel.
+We will begin your tour of Tel Aviv along Rothschild Boulevard to see the famous Bauhaus architecture that has become a trademark feature of this city.
+Alongside this tree-lined street, we will stop to see Independence Hall where Ben Gurion declared the State of Israel.

 You will be returned to your Tel Aviv hotel after a long day of touring.

-Then, we will head to Zikron Yaacov to see the First Aliyah Museum, where you will see the creations of the first immigrants to Israel.
-The town is beautiful and has a very different feeling from the rest of Israel.
+Then we will head to Zikron Yaacov to see the First Aliyah Museum, where you will see the beautiful creations of the first immigrants to Israel.

-Next, we will head to Ein Hod, where there is an artists colony, with over a dozen workshops, over 20 galleries, 2 museums, and more.
-You could spend all day taking in the sites.
+Next, we will head to the artist colony of Ein Hod, home to over a dozen workshops, galleries, museums, and more.

 Finally, we will transfer to Haifa for overnight accommodations.